Table of Contents

 2. Use positive reinforcement

-Reaching out to an ex after a spell of silence and leading with ‘I need closure, so please talk to me’ can sound too forthright.
-Instead, use a classic positive reinforcement technique by thanking them for all the beautiful memories and experiences you’ve shared together.
+Reaching out to an ex after a spell of silence and leading with, “I need closure, so please talk to me”, can sound too forthright.
+Instead, use a classic, positive reinforcement technique by thanking them for all the beautiful memories and experiences you’ve shared together.
 Once the ice has been thawed, steer the conversation toward the what, why and how of your breakup to get the closure you need.

 3. Seek their perspective

 Once you’ve made small talk and caught up on what you’ve both been up to since the breakup, ask them for their perspective on what went wrong.
-Let them throw light on their view of your mistakes, shortcoming or problems in the relationship.
+Let them throw light on their view of your mistakes, shortcoming, or problems in the relationship.
 And make sure you listen patiently.
-In their responses, you will find the reason to why it didn’t work out between you.
+In their responses, you will find the reason why it didn’t work out between you.

 Related Reading: The Right Way To Use Power Of Silence After A Breakup

-5. Do it on your own
+5. How to get closure after a breakup: do it on your own

-If things didn’t end well between you and your ex or they are not ready to have any sort of contact with you after the break-up, you may have to go it alone in your search for closure.
-Rather than spending sleepless nights, wondering, ‘Why did they do what they did?’
-‘Did they ever love me?’
-‘Why couldn’t we make it work?’
-‘Where did I fall short?’, embark on a path of self-exploration.
+If things didn’t end well between you and your ex, or they are not ready to have any sort of contact with you after the breakup, you may have to go it alone in your search for closure.
+Rather than spending sleepless nights, wondering, “Why did they do what they did?”, “Did they ever love me?”, “Why couldn’t we make it work?”, “Where did I fall short?”, embark on a path of self-exploration.
+You can consider maintaining a journal, talking to a friend, or even seeking counseling to help you through the process.

-Often, we already know the answers we need to get closure from a breakup but are too scared to acknowledge them.
+Often, we already know the answers we need to get closure from a breakup, but are too scared to acknowledge them.
 Difficult as it may be, it’s your best recourse when you cannot ask someone for closure.

 Do what it takes, but address that nagging need for closure.
 After all, these loose ends can hold you back and leave you chasing the ghosts of the past.
 Life is too short to repent and dwell on what we have lost.
 So find your answers, say goodbye and make room in your heart, life and mind.
 Move on to more inspiring and invigorating prospects in your life and prepare yourself to start dating again.